Getting Started

 • opts: A pulumi.ResourceOptions object which will get merged into the default set of arguments managed by the project.

-• The constructor should explicitly define only those arguments that you intend to have default values which differ from the default values the provider will set, or which imply larger patterns (such as build_jumphost implying other resources, like a security group and its rules, not just an EC2 instance).
+• The constructor should explicitly define only those arguments that you intend to have default values which differ from the default values the provider will set, or which imply larger patterns.

 • The class should extend tb_pulumi.ThunderbirdComponentResource.

-• At the end of the __init__ function, you must call self.finish(), passing in a dictionary of outputs and one of resources (see tb_pulumi.ThunderbirdComponentResource.finish()).
+• At the end of the __init__ function, you must call self.finish(), passing in a dictionary of resources (see tb_pulumi.ThunderbirdComponentResource.finish()).
+For tb_pulumi.monitoring.MonitoringGroup derivatives, call this at the end of the tb_pulumi.monitoring.MonitoringGroup.monitor() function instead.

 Troubleshooting